Zeyu-Li/Unreal-Tutorial/README.md

 3. You will see the node edit now and the main node that looks exactly like Blender's Principled BSDF node

-4. Right click to get the search menu and look for **Layer Blend**.
+4. Right click to get the search menu (not by default, this search is case sensitive, so turn that off) and look for **Layer Blend**.
 This will make it such that Unreal can switch materials in paint mode

 5. ![nodeSetting](images/nodeSetting.jpg)